 If you’ve ever asked yourself the question – “What is my spirit animal?” – you are not alone.
-Some of us have had special connections with certain types of animals since we were very young.
+Some of us have had a special connections with a type of animal since we were very young.
 While others of us have had a profound, even surprising, experience with a particular animal that had a powerful impact on our lives.
 For many, these types of experiences make it clear to them.

 If you’re not sure who your spirit animal is, you can take UniGuide’s spirit animal test below.
-And you can read more details about spirit animals in different cultures later in this post.
 When you take the spirit animal quiz, it’s important to not overthink your answers!
 Simply select the first answer that resonates the most with you.

 Spirit Animal Quiz